Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 I want to give him a rub on the belly.

-Anyway, so another cabin has disappeared right before his very eyes.
+Anyway, so another cabin has disappeared right before he's very eyes.

 Wild.